The business world is definitely on the move again – and we’ve got the receipts to prove it.

 The good news from Findity’s findings is that business is most definitely back.
 As you can see, our data shows a clear year-on-year upward trend in business getting back on track.
 Sure, you might have to factor in multiple testing into your business travel plans.
 You might also have to abide by local requirements to provide evidence of double (or triple) vaccination.
 But the airways are open again, the hospitality sector is welcoming business, and road warriors are out there doing what they do best.

 How are you keeping track of your expenses?
 Interested in the benefits of using Findity as the backbone of your expense management solution?
 Find out how we can help.
-Check out what our partners say.
+Check out our partner solutions.